Varun-Bawa/Fraud-Credit-Card-Transaction-Detection/README.md

 * Create a Neural Network and compare the accuracy to our best classifier.
 * Understand common mistaked made with imbalanced datasets.

+##### The Dataset can be downloaded from: https://www.kaggle.com/mlg-ulb/creditcardfraud

 ###### Reference Kernel: https://www.kaggle.com/janiobachmann/credit-fraud-dealing-with-imbalanced-datasets